jongracecox/google-backup-and-sync-control/README.md

 | 7am  | Set upload to 25 and download to 50   |

+Run `crontab -e` and paste this into your crontab settings.

 ```
 #  .---------------- minute (0 - 59)
 #  |   .------------- hour (0 - 23)